 The PostgreSQL connector allows querying and creating tables in an external PostgreSQL database.
 This can be used to join data between different systems like PostgreSQL and Hive, or between different PostgreSQL instances.

-mount the PostgreSQL connector as the
+properties file that specifies the PostgreSQL connector by setting the

-connection properties as appropriate for your setup:
+as appropriate for your setup:

 connector.name=postgresql connection-url=jdbc:postgresql://example.net:5432/database connection-user=root connection-password=secret